angeleefshaw/angular-kanban-board/README.md

 ## Services

-There is only one service located on `src/app/services`.
+There is one service located on `src/app/services`.
 The service logic is contained on `tasks.service.ts`.